 Newfoundland & Labrador +Canadian Maritimes: September 20 - Oct 12 2021 (23 Days)

-let us know if you are interested in combining the 2 tours.
+Please let us know if you are interested in combining the 2 tours.

 Travel Safely in Canada Experience the best of the Maritimes on our small-group tour of Nova Scotia, New Brunswick and Prince Edward Island (PEI.)
 These 3 are known as the “Maritime Provinces.“ With the addition of Newfoundland & Labrador they become known as the 4 “Atlantic Provinces.”
 We enjoy rustic fishing villages, warm hospitality, the world’s highest tides, fresh salt air, sandy beaches, rocky coves, cosmopolitan cities, remote lighthouses, rich history, unspoiled nature and succulent seafood.
 Lobster, scallops, salmon and other fish can be found on menus everywhere, prepared in every way imaginable – from traditional seafood chowder to lobster tacos!
 We focus on the rural areas and picturesque fishing and farming villages of this rugged land, and the history – Canadian Confederation, the birth of Canada as a nation, took place on July 1st 1867 in Charlottetown, PEI.
 On this tour we travel by our own coach and learn about the culture and history of the indigenous people as well as of the French, British and other European settlers.
 Wherever possible, we stay 2 nights in each location.